 CENN provides professional technical assistance to support waste management system development and recycling as in Georgia in a short run as well as become a part of the global drift by ensuring the regional development of the waste management sector, including waste collection, recycling, and public awareness.

-Specifically, our role in GHG mitigation and sequestration within the waste sector by enabling the recycling business environment is immense and it aims to Improve waste collection systems; minimize pollution of natural resources from landfills by closing down old, illegal landfills and dumpsites; enhance public awareness of waste management issues and promote public participation in the decision-making and design processes of new waste management systems.
+Specifically, our role in modernizing waste management sector by implementing integrated waste management system and creating recycling business enabling environment is immense and it aims to improve waste collection systems; introduce waste separation and recycling approaches; minimize pollution of natural resources from landfills by closing down old, illegal landfills and dumpsites; enhance public awareness of waste management issues and promote public participation in the decision-making and design processes of new waste management systems.